Abid-Hussain36/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 ## Creating your Dev Container
+A development container is essentially an isolated enviornment that is created on your computer which has certain dependencies preinstalled and preconfigured.
+This is useful because it allows you and your teammates to work with the exact same dependencies in your project, eliminating errors caused by differing dependencies and their versions installed on your and your teammates' host machines.

 1. In the Terminal, within your Go Project Directory, Open the Directory in VS Code:
 ``` bash
 code .